Reliable Actors with Retry Orchestration: Formal Semantics

 \subsection{Failure Semantics}

-We specify failures by means of a single rule where $M\backslash k$ denotes the map $M$ with the key $k$ removed if present:
+We specify failures by means of a single rule where $E\backslash A$ denotes the ensemble $E$ with all entries labelled with $a\in A$ removed:

 Failures have no preconditions.
 They can happen at any time.
-A failure results in the loss of an actor process.
+A failure results in the loss of all the method invocations running on a set of actors.
 Messages and persistent state are not impacted.
-The (\ref{failure}) rule reflects the nature of the cloud platform KAR is targeting.
-Individual processes can fail.
+This rule reflects the nature of the cloud platform KAR is targeting.
+Individual OS processes, containers, pods, or nodes can fail.
 On the other hand, messages queues and data stores are sophisticated systems orchestrating multiple distributed processes to provide a level of redundancy.
 These systems can transparently tolerate and mitigate failures up to a point, i.e., up to \emph{catastrophic} failures.
 The catastrophic failure threshold depends on the particulars of given system implementation and configuration.
 The KAR runtime is meant to provide fault-tolerance guarantees in the absence of a catastrophic failure of the message queue or data store.

-While we do not model transient state (e.g., fields in an actor object), our semantics can be easily extended to account for in-memory state that is lost in the (failure) rule.
+While we do not model transient actor state, our semantics can be easily extended to do so by dividing actor states into two components, one of which is lost in the (failure) rule.

-KAR guarantees that method invocations can be retried until they complete because request messages are persisted in $F$ until a value is returned or a tail call is made.
-Retries of a method invocation cannot overlap simply because method invocations of the same actor cannot overlap.
-Moreover once a value is returned or a tail call is made, the original invocation cannot be repeated since it is removed from $F$.

-In practice however these guarantees are not sufficient because when a failure happens it typically affects multiple actors, often interrupting multiple method calls from the same call stack.
-Thanks to the validity check in (begin), a pending method invocation can execute only if it is either the main invocation, an asynchronous invocation, or for a synchronous invocation if the caller has not failed.